TCL announces 2014 Commencement speaker

-Commencement will be held at 6 p.m., Friday, May 10 at the All Weather Training Facility on Parris Island.
-TCL will honor more than 330 graduates receiving associate degrees, diplomas and certificates in arts and sciences, business technologies, health sciences and industrial technologies.
+Commencement will be held at 6 p.m., this Friday, May 9 at the All Weather Training Facility on Parris Island.
+TCL will honor nearly 330 graduates receiving associate degrees, diplomas and certificates in arts and sciences, business technologies, health sciences and industrial technologies.

 About the Technical College of the Lowcountry:

 One of sixteen colleges comprising the South Carolina Technical College System, the Technical College of the Lowcountry traces its origin to the Mather School founded in 1868.
 TCL is a comprehensive, public, two-year college dedicated to serving the diverse educational needs of Beaufort, Colleton, Hampton and Jasper Counties.
 The College annually serves approximately 10,000 credit and continuing education students, a mix of traditional, non-traditional, full-time and part-time.
 TCL provides quality, affordable academic and technical programs leading to associate degrees, diplomas and certificates.
 For more information, visit www.tcl.edu or call 843.525.8211.

 The Technical College of the Lowcountry is committed to a policy of equal opportunity for all qualified applicants for admissions or employment without regard to race, gender, national origin, age, religion, marital status, veteran status, disability, or political affiliation or belief.